 Blueberry Custard Pie Bars

 These are the kind of bars that will cause you a bit of worry as you see them disappearing.
 The kind of worry that makes you want to squirrel one away to enjoy in private, later, because they’re going so fast.

-Then, alone, in dark, while everyone else slumbers away, you’ll pick your luscious bar up with your fingers, ignoring any messiness, and indulge, savoring each sweet bite.
+Then, alone, in the dark, while everyone else slumbers away, you’ll pick your luscious bar up with your fingers, ignoring any messiness, and indulge, savoring each sweet bite.
 The berries will pop open and spill their juice.
 And that juice will mingle with the custard and shortbread and stain your fingers.
 And you’ll close your eyes with a sigh.

+Blueberry Custard Pie Bars